parbasu/parbasu.github.io/README.md

 Another, perhaps less familiar, numerical summary measure is the *median*.

-Briefly, the median is the *middle* value of a data set.
+The median is the *middle* value of a data set.
 For example, if we have the following student age data set consisting of $7$ values ordered from smallest to greatest

 $$ 17, 18, 18, 18, 24, 25,30, $$